NBIK14004U Freshwater Ecology

 - explain input, output and turn over nutrients and organic matter in different freshwaters and their hydrological catchments

-- evaluate the effects of human impact (e.g. eutrophication, habitat degradation) for biological communities and the general ecology of freshwaters
+- evaluate the effects of human impact (e.g. eutrophication, habitat degradation) on biological communities and the general ecology of freshwaters

-- evaluate, analyse and calculate using primary data and to use the correct units
+- evaluate, analyse and calculate key parameters using primary data using correct units

 - use important scientific terms correctly